Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 InputSystem.ResetHaptics();
 ```

-The difference between [`PauseHaptics`](xref:UnityEngine.InputSystem.InputSystem.PauseHaptics) and [`ResetHaptics`](xref:UnityEngine.InputSystem.InputSystem.ResetHaptics) is that the latter resets haptics playback state on each Device to its initial state, whereas [`PauseHaptics`](xref:UnityEngine.InputSystem.InputSystem.PauseHaptics) preserves playback state in memory and only stops playback on the hardware.
+The difference between [`PauseHaptics`](xref:UnityEngine.InputSystem.InputSystem.PauseHaptics) and [`ResetHaptics`](xref:UnityEngine.InputSystem.InputSystem.ResetHaptics) is that the latter resets haptics playback state on each device to its initial state, whereas [`PauseHaptics`](xref:UnityEngine.InputSystem.InputSystem.PauseHaptics) preserves playback state in memory and only stops playback on the hardware.

 ## PlayStation controllers

-PlayStation controllers are well supported on different Devices.
+PlayStation controllers are well supported on different devices.
 The Input System implements these as different derived types of the [`DualShockGamepad`](xref:UnityEngine.InputSystem.DualShock.DualShockGamepad) base class, which derives from [`Gamepad`](xref:UnityEngine.InputSystem.Gamepad)):

 * [`DualShock3GamepadHID`](xref:UnityEngine.InputSystem.DualShock.DualShock3GamepadHID): A DualShock 3 controller connected to a desktop computer using the HID interface.
 Currently only supported on macOS.
 Doesn't support [rumble](#rumble).